I don’t know about you but I always have a little problem with grilling pork chops.

 Here comes the important part: Use a meat thermometer like one of these.
 And monitor the temperature.

 Remove it from the oven or grill when the internal temperature reaches 115 degrees.
 I will not look nice but believe me, it is done and very juicy.
 (I know because I took a bite)

-Now let it rest for a while and reheat the grill to hot or the oven to broil.
-You can also use a skillet or grill pan of-course.
+Now let it rest for a while and preheat the grill to hot or the oven to broil.
+You can also use a skillet or grill pan of course.
 (I prefer cast iron) .

 Broil or grill your pork chop now like you always do, but remember that all you do is make it look nicer.
 It is already done.
 Here are the steps again:

 - Cook pork chop to 115 degrees F internal

 - Let rest and turn the oven to broil or heat up the grill to hot

 - Grill pork chop to the color you like to see

 - Enjoy a nice juicy pork chop

 Let me know if you have tried this way of reversed grilling pork chops and how you liked it.